tardate/LittleArduinoProjects/Electronics101/OpAmpTimer/README.md

 Here's a sample trace of the circuit behaviour recorded using [LEAP#090 PlotNValues (a simple Processing sketch)](../../playground/PlotNValues)

-* upper trace is the OpAmp output
+* upper trace is the op-amp output
 * lower trace is the non-inverting input (i.e. C1 voltage)

 ![processing trace](./assets/processing_trace.png?raw=true)